Bakhomious/OMR-MCQ-Automated-Grading/presentation/presentation.md

 ---
 ## Workflow
 ### 3. Answer marking
-- Cross detection using contour area and aspect ratio
+- Cross detection using threshold and ratio of white to black pixels
 - Coloring cells based on answer correctness
   - Green: Correct
   - Red: Incorrect